uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 [↩ Parent](#platform-helper)

-    Commands for managing a live service
+    Commands for managing a live service.

 ## Usage